edbury/gremlin-camp/src/site/notes/spaces/mosh/BYOC.md

 Contractors can learn a **Trained Skill** in 3 sessions, an **Expert Skill** in 5 sessions, and a **Master Skill** in 10 sessions.

-Credit costs remain unchanged and contractors will need to purchase their own materials.
+Credit costs remain unchanged and contractors will need to purchase their own materials during Shore Leave.

 ## Wardens